dhil/ocaml-multicont/README.md

 ## Notes on the implementation

-Under the hood the library uses regular linear OCaml continuation and a variation of `clone_continuation` that used to reside in the `Obj` module of earlier versions of Multicore OCaml.
+Under the hood the library uses the regular linear OCaml continuation and a variation of `clone_continuation` that used to reside in the `Obj` module of earlier versions of Multicore OCaml.
 Internally, the `resumption` types are aliases of the respective `continuation` types